legomushroom/redbox-react/README.md

 ## Will this catch errors for me?
 No. This is only a UI component for rendering errors and their stack traces.
-It is intended to be used with with other existing solutions that automate the error catching for you.
+It is intended to be used with other existing solutions that automate the error catching for you.
 See the list at the top of this document or take a look at the [examples].